Online Masters Degrees in Health Education & Communication

-What are Potential Career Opportunities for Health Education and Communication Online Masters Degree Holders?
+What are Potential Career Opportunities for Health Education & Communication Masters Degree Holders?

 As an intersectional and multidisciplinary field, graduates in health education may be able to pursue potential career opportunities spanning a range of fields and applications.
 Public health educators might seek work within communities as advisors on matters of health and wellness, such as disease prevention and lifestyle adjustment.

-According to the U.S. Bureau of Labor Statistics, these professionals made a 2012 median annual salary of $48,790.[i]
+According to the U.S. Bureau of Labor Statistics, these professionals made a 2022 median annual salary of $59,990.
 Community health workers operate in a similar capacity, though according to the BLS they focus more on data collection and analysis.
-The BLS reported the 2012 median annual salary for community health workers was $34,620.[ii]
+The BLS reported the 2021 median annual salary for community health workers was $46,190.

 Health education graduates might also pursue more specialized career fields.
-For example, the BLS reported that dieticians and nutritionists claimed a 2012 median annual salary of $55,240, with jobs expected to grow by 21 percent through 2022.[iii]
+For example, the BLS reported that dieticians and nutritionists claimed a 2022 median annual salary of $66,450, with jobs expected to grow 7% by 2032.

 Is Earning an Online Master’s Degree in Health Education and Communication Right for You?

-Pursuing online graduate studies in health education and communication may be a good choice for students who are interested in health sciences and the medical field, but who may not want to attend medical school or serve a residency to become a doctor.
+Pursuing a Health Education & Communication Graduate Programs may be a good choice for students who are interested in health sciences and the medical field, but who may not want to attend medical school or serve a residency to become a doctor.
 In recent years, public policy surrounding issues of health and wellness have been prominent in both local and federal politics, providing a potential opportunity for those with a desire to combine their medical and scientific acumen with a drive to help their communities on a larger scale.

 |State||Employment||Annual Mean Wage|

-Schools with Online Masters Degrees in Health Education & Communication
+Schools with Health Education & Communication Graduate Programs

-GradSchools.com offers 21 Online Masters Degrees in Health Education & Communication
+GradSchools.com offers 17 Graduate Schools in Online Masters in Health Education & Communication

 Lock Haven University